jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 ##### Using command symbols

 < Cover ~all (?) the notations when one of them is a command symbol?
-It is to point out how it would look in the traditional approach where commands are friends with their class... >
+It is to point out how it might look in the traditional approach where commands are friends with their class... >

 -----